 During the last century, millions of acres of estuarine habitats have been destroyed; many more are in poor health and in danger of being lost.
-In 1996, 62% of estuaries had good water quality (USEPA, 1996).
-By 2000, only 49% of estuaries had good water quality (USEPA, 2000).
+In 1996, 62% of estuaries had good water quality.
+By 2000, only 49% of estuaries had good water quality.
 How we choose to treat our estuaries today will have an enormous impact on their existence in the future.

 Recognizing the value and importance of estuaries and the dangers facing them, Congress created the National Estuarine Research Reserve System (NERRS) in 1972.
-NERRS is dedicated to protecting a system of estuaries that represent the range of coastal estuarine habitats in the United States and its territories.
-The system protects more than one million acres of estuarine land and water in 17 states and Puerto Rico.
-NEERS sites serve as laboratories and classrooms where the effects of natural and human activities on estuaries can be monitored and studied by scientists and students.
+The system is dedicated to protecting a network of estuaries that represent the range of coastal estuarine habitats in the United States and its territories.
+The system protects more than one million acres of estuarine land and water in 23 states and Puerto Rico.
+These reserves serve as laboratories and classrooms where the effects of natural and human activities on estuaries can be monitored and studied by scientists and students.
 In addition, all estuaries, whether or not they are in the National Estuarine Research Reserve System, are protected under every U.S. state’s coastal zone management program.
 Many states have designated estuaries as areas to preserve or restore for their conservation, recreational, ecological, historical, and aesthetic values.